tesuji/dotfiles/CONTRIBUTING.rst

 Patches and bug reports are are encouraged, but please try to follow these guidelines:

-- Post bug reports and patches to the `gitter`_ discussion room, this keeps things transparent and gives everyone a chance to comment.
+- Post bug reports and patches to the `pull request`_, this keeps things transparent and gives everyone a chance to comment.
 - The email subject line should be a specific and concise topic summary.
   Commonly accepted subject line prefixes such as ``[ANN]``, ``[PATCH]`` and ``[SOLVED]`` are good.
+- Any other questions can be asked on `gitter`_ discussion room.

 Bug reports
 ~~~~~~~~~~~